DDMAL/simssa.github.io/README.md

 If you are having any difficulties with setup, the CMS, or local development, please feel free to email [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or use the issues tab found in this repository.

 ## Updating Citations Locally

+In order to update citations on the website, you will need access to the lab's Zotero collections.
+Once there, inside the SIMSSA folder, there are three subfolders for _Media_, _Presentations_, and _Publications_ respectively.

+To create an export, right click on any of those subfolders and select the option **Create Bibliography from Collection...**.
+At this point, make sure you have installed _SIMSSA's Chicago Manual of Style 17th edition_ inside the **Manage Styles...** popup.
+Then, set _Output Mode_ to **Bibliography** and _Output Method_ to **Save as HTML**.
+Select ok, and name the file one of **SIMSSA_< \[media, presentations, publications\] >** depending on which folder you are exporting.